Corruption in Haiti

 Corruption in Haiti occurs at one of the worst rates in the world.
-Corruption is a scourge that corrodes all attempts to establish a rule of law, a sustainable democracy, and to improve the quality of life of Haiti's people.
+Corruption disrupts all attempts to establish a rule of law, a sustainable democracy, and to improve the quality of life of Haiti's people.

-Haiti's score on Transparency International's 2021 Corruption Perceptions Index is 20 on a scale from 0 ("highly corrupt") to 100 ("highly clean").
-When ranked by score, Haiti ranked number 164 among the 180 countries in the Index, where the country ranked number 1 is perceived to have the most honest public sector.
+Haiti's score on Transparency International's 2024 Corruption Perceptions Index is 16 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Haiti ranked 168th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Americas was 76, the average score was 42 and the worst score was 10.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

+Haiti has also had multiple incidents of military unrest.

 Contributing factors

 Haiti, the Western Hemisphere's poorest country, is plagued by corruption, gang violence, drug trafficking, and organized crime.
 The effectiveness of public finance and the rule of law has been severely undermined by years of political volatility.
 Challenges include reconstruction following Hurricane Matthew, which struck in October 2016, and continued recovery from the devastating earthquake that struck early in 2010.

 Close to 60% of the population lives below the national poverty line.
 Twenty-five percent of Haiti's people live in extreme poverty.

 Corruption is a severe and widespread problem in all levels of government.
 Although there has been some progress since 2008, when Haiti was rated the world's fourth most corrupt country, there remains much room for improvement.

 Robert Klitgaard, an expert on the subject, wrote in 2010 that corruption in Haiti "is not the activity of a few rogue officials or politicians" but is more like "organized crime", with corrupt procurement deals arising through collusion and kleptocratic racket.

 In a January 2012 article, Peter Worthington stated that Haiti's dependency on foreign aid and corrupt legacy have hurt the nation's development more than the growing trend of educated Haitians emigrating.